mintproject/riverwidthEO/README.md

 ##### Additional Training Data
  The image classification model was updated by adding additional 542 image samples where the previous version was performing poorly.

+ ##### Spatial Clustering combined with Semantic Segmentation
+ The strategy to combine clustering and semantic segmentation based maps were updated.
+The latest version improves detection performance in the presence of haze.
+A new strategy to identify cloud shadows was added to reduce errors.